bongiozzo/musica_mustdie/output/band_nineinchnails.md

 # Nine Inch Nails

-Дискография
+## Дискография

-"Pretty Hate Machine" 1989, Industrial
+### "Pretty Hate Machine" 1989, Industrial

+1. Head Like A Hole
+2. Terrible Lie
+3. Down In It
+4. Sanctified
+5. Something I Can Never Have
+6. Kinda I Want To
+7. Sin
+8. That's What I Get
+9. The Only Time
+10. Ringfinger

+(P)&c 1989 TVT / INTERSCOPE Records

-"" 1992, Industrial
+### "" 1992, Industrial

-"The Downward Spiral" 1994, Industrial
+### "The Downward Spiral" 1994, Industrial

+1. Mr. Self Destruct
+2. Piggy
+3. Heresy
+4. March Of The Pigs
+5. Closer
+6. Ruiner
+7. The Becoming
+8. I Do Not Want This
+9. Big Man With A Gun
+10. A Warm Place
+11. Eraser
+12. Reptile
+13. The Downward Spiral
+14. Hurt

+ Writing, Arrangement & Performance: Trent Reznor Additional Engineered: Sean Beavan, Chris Vrenna, Alan Moulder, Bill Kennedy, Brian Pollack, John Aguto Additional Sampling & Sound Design: Chris Vrenna
+Studios: Le Pig Of Beverly Hills, The Record Plant, A&M Studios

+(P)&(C) 1994 NOTHING / TVT / INTERSCOPE Records

-"Further Down The  Spiral" 1995, Industrial
+### "Further Down The  Spiral" 1995, Industrial

+1. Piggy (Nothing Can Stop Me Now)
+2. The Art Of Self Destruction Part 1
+3. Self Destruction Part 2
+4. The Downward Spiral (The Bottom)
+5. Hurt (Quiet)
+6. Eraser (Denial: Realisation)
+7. At The Heart Of It All
+8. Eraser (Polite)
+[9].Self Destruction, Final
+[10].The Beauty Of Being Numb
+[11].Eraser, Over, Out

+[9]-[11] - на стороне B

+Writing, production, arrangement & performance; Trent Reznor

+(p)(c) 1995 Nothing/TVT/Interscope
+  Records

-"And all that could have been" 2002, Industrial
+### "And all that could have been" 2002, Industrial

 ## Отношения с другими группами